Deleted Chapter 1

 Ruri’s sneeze told her what she thought of that statement.
 She clacked long teeth together next to Mary Alice’s ear, and despite herself, Mary Alice couldn’t help but flinch.
 Ruri took the opportunity to favor her with a wet lick along the side of her face.

 “Oh!”
 The outraged gasp was less than effective, but it was all she could manage as a rebuttal.
 “That’s it.”
 She launched herself at the laughing wolf who danced away.
 Fur glided through Mary Alice’s fingertips, but there was nothing to grab hold of.
 She pushed herself up to a low crouch and circled to keep Ruri in front of her.
-The wolf bowed down, her head low and back haunches and tail held high.
+The wolf bowed down, her head low and rear haunches and tail held high.
 Glowing golden eyes tracked her every move.
 Mary Alice feinted to the left and reversed herself to the right as Ruri dodged away from her.
 She caught the wolf around the front of her chest with one arm.
 Together they tumbled to the ground, rolling over and over until they came to a stop with Ruri somehow on top again.
 She dipped her head toward Mary Alice’s face.

 “Enough,” Mary Alice choked out past gasping laughter.
 She raised her arms to protect her face from Ruri’s exceptionally wet tongue.
 “Enough already.”
 Instead of giving her the wet tongue bath she was expecting, Ruri laid her head on Mary Alice’s shoulder for a moment.
 Peace seeped into her and she relaxed, wrapping her arms around Ruri’s warm body.
 It would be all right.
 Ruri’s breath expanded her ribcage in an even cadence beneath her hands.
 Things would work out.
 They had to.